202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Prompts for Discussion

+* How do headings, lists, paragraphing and other elements contribute to the usability and coherence of a document?
+* What are the best ways to employ these elements?
+* How have you employed these elements in your own writing?
+What worked and what didn't?
+Why?
+* How might these elements help you achieve your purpose in your technical description?
+* What other typographical elements might you consider using in your technical documents?

 ## Class Discussion 12: Reading Designing Documents

 In technical communication, the visual design of a document is often as important as the content itself.
 After all, content that sits in a cluttered design may be content that doesn't get fully read or properly understood.
 For technical communicators, visual design can contribute to a document's usability, ethos, and persuasiveness.
 This discussion focuses, therefore, focuses on basic principles in document design and how best to employ them in your own work.